koraytugay/koraytugay.github.io/content/react.md

 Webpack is responsible for the build process, and one of the key steps is code transformation performed by the Babel package.

 - What is Babel?
+Babel is a transpiler.
+It rewrites modern JavaScript code into the previous standard.

 Babel has two important tasks in a React project: transforming JSX content and transforming JavaScript code that uses the latest JavaScript features into code that can be executed by older browsers.

 ### Redux in a Nutshell